Tuuleh/masters-battery/README.md

-Tower-Of-London
+A test battery of cognitive tests for my master's thesis
 ===============

-JS version of the ToL cognitive test
+Will eventually include JS versions of the Flanker task, Time-Wall task, Tower of London test and a visuo-spatial working memory task.